klaviyo/klaviyo-swift-sdk/README.md

 ## Anonymous Tracking Notice

-As of right now, anonymous tracking is *not fully functional*.
+As of right now, anonymous tracking is *not functional*.
 What this means is that you cannot call `trackEvent` with only the eventName parameter unless `setUpUserEmail` has been called previously.
-Otherwise you must call `trackEvent` with an event name and customer properties parameter, including an email address at the very least.
+Otherwise you must call `trackEvent` with an event name and customer properties parameter, including an email address or their custom $id.

 Eventually, once anonymous tracking is enabled you will be able to track events without any user information provided.
 In the meantime, make sure to pass in an email or id identifier in order for Klaviyo to track events successfully.